Computer System Validation Training Course (ONLINE) – Extend Your Role to CSV Projects. Get Certified and Become a CSV Professional

 You don’t need to “write code” to work in CSV

-One of the single biggest misconceptions of working in Computer System Validation is that you need to be able to code or have a computer science background or be able to program a PLC.
+One of the single biggest misconceptions of working in Computer System Validation is that you need to know how to code, have a computer science background, or be able to program a PLC.

-This is not the case as CSV is about managing data accuracy, reliability and integrity, not programming.
+This is not true as CSV is about managing data accuracy, reliability and integrity, not programming.

 However, you do need solid experience using the GxP computer process you will be validating and understand its functional layout and user interface.